d6y/dynamic-filter/README.md

-# Example of dynamic filtering with Slick where the type of comparison is itself dynamic.
+# Example of dynamic filtering with Slick where the type of comparison is itself dynamic

 The idea is that a comparison can be applied to a query, column, and value providing there is a way to do the comparison for the type of the value.